Are you looking to set up a backup solution for WordPress?

 Next, you will need to install and activate the UpdraftPlus plugin again on your fresh new WordPress site.

-Upon activation, you need to visit Settings » UpdraftPlus Backups page and click on Restore button.
+Upon activation, you need to visit the Settings » UpdraftPlus Backups page and click on the ‘Restore’ button.

 If you saved the backup files on your computer, then you can click on ‘Upload backup files’ link to manually upload and restore them.

-You can also connect UpdraftPlus to remote location (Dropbox, Google Drive, etc).
-This way UpdraftPlus will be able to scan remote location and use your previously stored backups.
+You can also connect UpdraftPlus to a remote location, such as Dropbox or Google Drive.
+This way UpdraftPlus will be able to scan the remote location and use your previously stored backups.

-Click on the Settings tab and then choose the remote location you used earlier to store your backups.
+You need to click on the ‘Settings’ tab and then choose the remote location you used earlier to store your backups.

 Follow the instructions to authenticate your website with the remote storage service.

-Now you can switch back to ‘Existing Backups’ tab and click on the ‘Rescan remote location’ link.
+Once you click on the ‘Save Changes’ button at the bottom of the page, you can switch back to the ‘Existing Backups’ tab and click on the ‘Rescan remote location’ link.